emretto/benchmark-hadoop-on-paas/README.md

-# Documentation for the Thesis "Comparative Performance Evaluation of Hadoop on PaaS Proposals by Leveraging HiBench"
+# Documentation for the Master's Thesis "Comparative Performance Evaluation of Hadoop on PaaS Proposals by Leveraging HiBench"

 We benchmarked the managed Hadoop services (Hadoop-on-PaaS) of three Cloud Service Providers, namely GCP Dataproc, Microsoft Azure HDInsight, and Alibaba Cloud e-MapReduce.
 This repository documents the steps taken in our study.